 Shoot Your Novel: Cinematic Technique to Supercharge Your Writing.
 An in-depth guide for novelists that shows exactly how to utilize visually charged techniques that filmmakers and directors use.
 “Unique and terrific!” says Michael Hauge, Hollywood screenwriting consultant and best-selling author.
 Using examples from both screenplays and novels, Shoot Your Novel “is an essential guide for any fiction writer.”
 Purchase as an ebook here or in print here.

 Writing the Heart of Your Story: The Secret to Crafting an Unforgettable Novel.
-Now you can have the entire year’s course featured on Live Write Thrive, plus more, as an ebook on Kindle, Nook, or other formats, as well as a print book!
+Now you can have the entire year’s course featured on Live Write Thrive, plus more, as an ebook on Kindle, Nook, or other formats, as well as in paperback.

 FREE articles I’ve written for writers: